If you’re reading this article, chances are that you’re having a few regrets about some old ink.

 How Painful Is Tattoo Removal?

 We aren’t going to lie to you; tattoo removal can be painful, but generally no more painful than getting the tattoo itself.
-Where the tattoo removal lies on the pain spectrum is dependant upon a few factors:
+Where the tattoo removal lies on the pain spectrum is dependent upon a few factors:

 - The removal process you choose

 - The skill of the artist who made the tattoo

 - The colors of the pigment

 - The removal session you are in (first, second, third, etc.)